Jesus0342/CS1D-Project-2/README.md

 * Notify others before working on a user story
 * Let others know when you've completed something
 * No fighting please
+* Keep yourself online on Discord as much as possible.
+Never know when something new will come up that we have to fix quickly.

 ## Program Requirements